RoshnaVakkeel/Chem_Meets_Codes/README.md

 <br>
 <br>
 <h2 style="font-style: 'Calibri';"><strong>CONTENTS</strong></h2>
 The website features three webpages.
 First page is <a href="index.html">Homepage</a>, which is also the landing page.
-As it is a history based website, another webpage featuring Timeline is included.
+As it is a history based website, another webpage featuring <a href="timeline.html">Timeline</a> is included.
+As this is an attempt to bring two mega giants of fields together.
+This website has a scope of contantly to be updated, which is enormous.
+That is why a third webpage <a href="feedback.html">Feedback</a> is included.
+Visitors to the website can enter their feedback and comments, referring to which further updates can be regularly included in the website.